 Irish Mathematical Olympiad which will be

-As a preparation for this contest, the Limerick Mathematical Olympiad was held in March 2017.
+As a preparation for this contest, the Limerick Mathematical Olympiad will be held in March 2018.

 International Mathematical Olympiad

-The best performers at the Final Round of the Irish Mathematical Olympiad will be invited to form the Irish team for the 58th International Mathematical Olympiad which will be held in Rio de Janeiro (Brazil), from the 12th to the 24th of July 2017.
+The best performers at the Final Round of the Irish Mathematical Olympiad will be invited to form the Irish team for the 59th International Mathematical Olympiad which will be held in Cluj-Napoca (Romania), from the 3rd to the 14th of July 2018.

-For further Information contact Dr. Mark Burke (University of Limerick)
+For further Information contact Dr. Eugene Gath (University of Limerick)